IlyaAgarishev/react-gameboy/README.md

 ### About

 The main idea was to create my own game logic without using canvas or any side game library.
 Snake 🐍 mechanics is written with help of custom written hooks.
-So the whole game engine is just written with pure js and react.
+So the whole game engine is just written with React.
 [Below you can find more information about how this whole mechanism works.](https://github.com/IlyaAgarishev/react-gameboy#how-it-works)

 You have control buttons such as arrows and space.
 You can use your keyboard or mouse click.
 Also you can use tap on your smartophone to interect with UI.